Osiris-Team/PayHook/README.md

 - Clone this repository.
 - Run the [MainTest](https://github.com/Osiris-Team/PayHook/blob/main/src/test/java/com/osiris/payhook/MainTest.java)
-  class from your IDE (this class is a full example of a working application that integrates PayHook).
+  class from your IDE (full example of a working application that integrates PayHook).
 - Make sure to have business accounts at your desired payment processors and enter the sandbox/test credentials into `test-credentials.yml` (also create an [ngrok](ngrok.com) account, which is needed to tunnel/forward the webhook events